gradle/gradle/design-docs/managed-component-model.md

     - `isBuildable()` should return `true`
 - An unmanaged subtype of `BinarySpec` (with its more-specific default implementation) can be extended via a `@Managed` subtype
   - this is already covered by `CustomJarBinarySpecSubtypeIntegrationTest`
+- Verify how instances of managed subtypes show up in component report

 ## Plugin author declares internal views for custom managed type